Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Semisimple Rings

 Thus, for a fixed choice of ${x}$ having $k\geq1$ $1$'s, there are exactly $2^{k-1}2^{d-k} = 2^{d-1}$ choices for ${y}$ so that ${y}\cdot{x} = 1,$ and for such an ${x}$, we have $(A_1'\chi_0)({x}) = \sum_{{y}\cdot{x} = 1}1 = 2^{d-1}.$ Now, there are exactly $\binom{d}{k}$ vectors ${x}$ containing exactly $k$ 1's, so that:

 Finally, as $||\chi_0||_2 = |R|^{d/2} = 2^{d/2},$ we find that:

 \end{proof}

 We are now able to extend our result to semisimple rings: \begin{theorem} Fix a constant $C>0$, and an integer $d\geq 2$.
-There are only finitely many pairs $(R, t)$ with $R$ a finite semisimple ring and $t\in R^\times$ where $R$ is not a finite field and the $d$-dimensional $t$-Incidence-Salem number of $R$ is less than $C$. \end{theorem} \begin{proof} Fix a ring $R$, and a $t\in R^\times$.
+There are only finitely many pairs $(R, t)$ with $R$ a finite semisimple ring and $t\in R^\times$ where $R$ is not a finite field and the $d$-dimensional $t$-incidence-Salem number of $R$ is at most $C$. \end{theorem} \begin{proof} Fix a ring $R$, and a unit $t\in R^\times$.
 As $R$ is semisimple, we may write

-where each $R_j$ is simple, and thus is a matrix ring, i.e., of the form $Mat_{n_j\times n_j}(\mathbb{F}_{q_j})$ for some $n_j\geq 1$ and finite field $\mathbb{F}_{q_j}$ with $q_j$ elements.
+where each $R_j$ is simple, and thus is a matrix ring, i.e., of the form $\text{Mat}_{n_j\times n_j}(\mathbb{F}_{q_j})$ for some $n_j\geq 1$ and finite field $\mathbb{F}_{q_j}$ with $q_j$ elements.
 If $m = 1,$ then $R$ is in fact simple, and this is just theorem \ref{matrixRings}.
 Thus, suppose $m\geq 2$.
 Let $t = (t_1, t_2, \dots, t_m)$ be a decomposition of $t$ into elements of $R_1,\,R_2,\,\dots,\,R_m$.
 Let $\chi = \chi_1\prod_{2\leq j \leq m}\chi_{R_j, 0}$, where $\chi_1$ is the nontrivial character of $R_1^d$ given by lemma \ref{generalLower}, so that

 and $\chi_{R_j, 0}$ is the trivial character of $R_j^d$.
 Clearly $\chi\in W$, so $A_t'\chi = A_t\chi.$ By repeated application of lemma \ref{Products}, we have that: